Stan Grant (journalist): 1990s–2012

 In 1994, as host of the Seven Network current affairs programme Real Life Grant won the Logie Award for Most Popular Current Affairs Programme.

-In 2007 he took on the role of co-presenter of the one-hour 6:30 pm SBS World News Australia bulletin, and also presented ABC Local Radio's Indigenous programme Speaking Out.
-In December 2007, Grant resigned from SBS World News Australia and was replaced by Anton Enus.
+In 2007 he took on the role of co-presenter of the one-hour 6:30 pm SBS World News bulletin, and also presented ABC Local Radio's Indigenous programme Speaking Out.
+In December 2007, Grant resigned from SBS World News and was replaced by Anton Enus.

 In 2009 Grant was appointed UAE correspondent for CNN.
 Based in CNN's new Abu Dhabi news-gathering and production centre, Grant covered stories from both the UAE and the surrounding region and hosted the programme Prism.

 2012: NITV and pay TV

 Grant returned to Australia in 2012 to help launch SBS' new National Indigenous Television (NITV) channel, and in 2013 hosted a nightly late night news programme NewsNight for Sky News Australia, which aired weeknights at 11 pm.
 From 2014 he started hosting Sky News Australia's Reporting Live with Stan Grant at 6 pm, a nightly news programme reporting on the serious news stories of the day, and in April of that year he hosted Crimes that Shook Australia, a six-part television drama series broadcast on Foxtel.